roryoreilly/kaggle-santa-workshop/README.md

 A number of ideas were tried for this competition.
 With the best results from using MIP (Mixed-Integer Programming) Solvers.
 Two solvers that I attemped to use were IBM's CPLEX and Google's OR-Tools.

 ## Results
-My final results were AAA place out of BBB.
-This resulted in a MMM medal as it was in the top NNNN.
-The final solution value was XXXX.
+My final results were 172 place out of 1620.
+This resulted in a top 10% finish.
+The final solution value was 69584.
+However, running the project I was able to find the optimal solution with the project

 This result was achieved using IBM's CPLEX, running on a Google Compute server.